TheDanielPBerry/FilmRatingsDataset/README.md

 ## Survey Details
 - A list of 100 popular films from the last century was used to generate survey question set.
-- Each survey taker was given a random sample of 70 films from the 100.
+- Each survey taker was given a random sample of 70 films to rate from the 100.
-- Only 50 of the 70 were required for a successful submission.
+- Only 50 of the 70 ratings were required for a successful submission.
-- Final population size was | survey takers.
+- Final population size was 27 survey takers.
 - Results are anonymous

 ### Ratings